buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 With our content mapped out – and some sketches developed – we can start to focus on getting everything organised at the **page level**, considering the overall structure and hierarchy of our pages by using iconic layouts and blockframes.

-### Iconic Layouts and Blockframes <!-- Part 2 -->
+### Iconic Layouts and Blockframes

-With some thumbnails in hand, it’s time to move to the computer to start to impose a little refinement to our thinking, using: **iconic layouts and blockframes** They’re a first pass on a computer, but at a low level of detail.
+With some thumbnails in hand, it’s time to move to the computer to start adding a little refinement to our deliverables, using: **iconic layouts and blockframes.** They’re a first pass on a computer, but at a low level of detail.

-The idea for ‘iconic layouts’ is drawn from April Grieman’s 1990 book [‘Hybrid Imagery: The Fusion of Technology and Graphic Design’](https://amzn.to/2lVlfIh).
+The idea for ‘iconic layouts’ is drawn from April Grieman’s 1990 book [Hybrid Imagery: The Fusion of Technology and Graphic Design](https://amzn.to/2lVlfIh).
 The world has moved on a great deal since 1990, but one idea that Greiman embraced has stuck with me over three decades later.

 Greiman referred to her initial digital sketches – for Workspirit Magazine, a publication for Swiss furniture manufacturer Vitra – as the ‘iconic’ first stage.
 As she put it:

 > A surprise in producing [the] initial miniature version was that I could see the whole magazine as a kind of ‘iconic texture’, **free from detail**.

-The key insight in Greiman's thinking is: **Free from detail.** By focusing on pages at an iconic level of abstraction, Greiman was able to **get a feel for the overall visual flow of the magazine she was designing it**.
+By focusing on pages at an iconic level of abstraction – **free from distracting details** – Greiman was able to **get a feel for the overall visual flow of the magazine while she was designing it**.

 As user interface designers, we might not be designing magazines, but **we are designing sequences of pages**, and I think we can learn from this methodology.

-Although Greiman’s work on this particular project pre-dated the web, this approach – of using iconic textures free from detail – reminded me of the kinds of **low level iconic layouts I use in projects to map out hierarchy and flows at a high level** before moving to wireframes and mockups.
+Although Greiman’s work on this particular project pre-dated the web, this approach reminded me of the kinds of **low level iconic layouts I use in projects to map out visual hierarchy and flows at a high level** before moving to wireframes and mockups.

 {% include figure.html url="/images/ch3/c3-s5-p2-1-iconic-layouts.png" alt="Workspirit Magazine" description="Greiman’s thumbnail page printouts reminded me of the iconic layouts I often sketch – or quickly develop on a computer, based on sketches – during the initial prototyping phase of a project.
-These low fidelity, iconic layouts help to establish the overall visual structure and hierarchy." %}
+These low fidelity, iconic layouts help to establish the overall visual hierarchy and structure.
+[Photograph by April Greiman.]" %}

 I’ve used this approach ever since.
-By creating iconic layouts – very small layouts, focused on: relative scale, tone and colour – the hierarchy of pages can be grasped at a high level.
-This approach allows you to **explore different layouts and get a feel for their overall visual structure and hierarchy**.
+By creating iconic layouts – very small layouts, focused on: relative scale, tone and, occasionally, colour – the hierarchy of pages can be grasped at a high level.
+This approach allows you to **explore different layouts and get a feel for their overall visual hierarchy and structure**.

-These are micro-layouts – they’re at a level of fidelity that you can get a feel for the overall look and feel of a page – but **they’re not so detailed that they absorb too much time** before you start to develop more refined mockups.
+These are micro-layouts – they’re at a level of fidelity that you can get a feel for the overall look and feel of a page – but **they’re not so detailed that they absorb too much time,** before you start to develop more refined mockups.

 There are a number of UI Kits you can use to **ensure this phase is more efficient (saving you redrawing everything)**.
 UX Kits, for example, have a [UI Wireflows Kit](https://uxkits.com/products/ui-wireflows) that saves you having to redraw iconic page layouts. $29–39 is a small price to pay for the time it will save you redrawing these different assets.